 Data driven business models use artificial intelligence, from input to output, to provide real-time information for better business decisions.

-In both examples, collaboration along channels proliferates as people work together to solve real-time problems witnessed in the digital data visualized in metrics, reporting, patterns, and anomalies.
+Combine these examples into a cohesive business model, collaboration along channels proliferates as people work together to solve real-time problems witnessed in the digital data visualized in metrics, reporting, patterns, and anomalies.
 Collaborating empowered employees breeds better business decisions.